Buldes/money-support/README.md

 What is Money-Support?
 ---
-Money Support is an open-source application designed to assist you in managing your finances.
-It is accessible on all devices through the mobile app or the website (more platforms are coming soon, including program for PC).
+Money Support is an open-source application designed to **assist you in managing your finances**.
+It is accessible on **all devices** through the 【mobile app】(https://github.com/Buldes/Money-Support-Mobile_App) or the [website](https://buldes.github.io/money-support/) (more platforms are coming soon, including program for PC).

-The application offers valuable insights into your income, expenses, and current bank balance.
-It's user-friendly, free of charge, and ensures the security of your data.
-There's no need for registration, and your information remains stored locally on your device rather than on a server.
+The application offers valuable insights into your **income, expenses, and current bank balance**.
+It's **user-friendly, free of charge, and ensures the security of your data**.
+There's **no need for registration**, and your information remains stored locally on your device rather than on a server.

 You have the flexibility to add new users for youre purposes such as cash, credit cards, and projects.
 There is no limit to the number of users you can add.